sheenisme/AutoPoly/README.md

 bash scripts/install.sh
 ```

-> See [CI workflow](.github/workflows/ci.yml) for a full example of automated build and test steps.
+> **Tip:** The build system will automatically detect and reuse an existing LLVM build (bin/llvm-config) in the specified directory, avoiding unnecessary recompilation.
+This is also used in CI for caching.
+See [CI workflow](.github/workflows/ci.yml) for details.

 ---